Th1ngshappen/hello-world/README.md

 # hello-world

 Hey!
-Look forward for coding for open source!
+Look forward to code for open source!